mikelevins/bard/docs/bard.md

 **Schema**

 Schemas are Bard's concrete datatypes.
-They define how bits and butes are arranged to represent values, but they don't specify anything about how different types are related to one another.
+They define how bits and bytes are arranged to represent values, but they don't specify anything about how different types are related to one another.